cloudamqp/amqp-client.rb/README.md

 # Bind the queue to any exchange, with any binding key
 q.bind("amq.topic", "my.events.*")

-# The message will be reprocessed if the client lost connection to the server
+# The message will be reprocessed if the client loses connection to the server
-# between the message arrived and the message was supposed to be ack:ed.
+# between message arrival and when the message was supposed to be ack'ed.
 q.subscribe(prefetch: 20) do |msg|
   process(JSON.parse(msg.body))
   msg.ack